andguasta/sae-temv2/Wwise-Rclone.md

 For the **first step**, the team member managing the repository will create a folder on their Google Drive account named `wwise_projects`.
 This folder will store all the files for all projects the person will be using in the future.
 Next, create another folder inside the main one with your project name, for example, `temv2_proj`.
+At the end of this step you should have a path in your google drive that looks like this: `MyDrive/wwise_projects/temv2_proj`

-Upload the `Originals` folder of your Wwise project (this folder should contain at least two subfolders named `SFX` and `Voices`) using the upload button on the Drive web interface.
+Upload the `Originals` folder of your Wwise project (this folder should contain at least two subfolders named `SFX` and `Voices`) inside the `temv2_proj` folder.
+To do this use the upload button on the Drive web interface.

 Once you’ve finished uploading the folder to Drive, press the share button on the `temv2_proj` folder (right-click or use the share option from the web interface).